 - Joker– First of all, this movie has a fantastic trailer.
 Great music and an editing that makes you want to see the movie then and there.
 Second of all, it’s the story of the birth of one of the most interesting villains ever.
 Third of all, it has Joaquin Phoenix, and he is a phenomenal actor.
 Fourth of all, I’ve heard great things about it.
 Definitely watching this one when it comes out.
 For now, here is the Joker trailer.
 Here is my review for Joker 2019

 - Ford vs Ferrari– This also feels like an Oscar bait.
 A huge one.
 Take a couple of great actors, add a competition element and make the climax scene interesting and with a tearjerker at the end.
 I can just see it.
 It’s probably going to get a lot of attention.
 I will watch it just to be up to date with the titles in the awards race.
-Here is the trailer
+Here is the trailer.
+Here’s my review of Ford vs Ferrari.

 - A Beautiful Day in the Neighborhood– This could also be classified as Oscar bait, but looks really sweet.
 The story of a national TV host who was loved by all of America.
 Plus, who doesn’t like Tom Hanks?
 He’s definitely going to be in the race for Best Actor.
 Watch the trailer and decide for yourself

 - Parasite– This years’ Palme d’Or winner is a shoe-in for the Best Foreign Film category and I’m very curios to see it, I’ve heard great things about it.
-And the trailer for it looks interesting
+And the trailer for it looks interesting.
+Here’s my review of Parasite.

 - Judy– I don’t know a lot about Judy Garland, but I am curious to see it, since it’s a tale about old Hollywood and it has a great cast, including Renée Zellweger, Rufus Sewell and Finn Wittrock.
 Here’s the Judy trailer